iclr-blogposts/2024/_posts/2024-05-07-hidden-convex-relu.md

     - name: Research context
   - name: Convex Reformulation
     subsections:
-    - name: Multiplicative non-convexity
+    - name: Small example walkthrough
     - name: Specifics about equivalence
+    - name: Activation patterns
-    - name: Extensions
+    - name: Extensions of the convex reformulation to other settings
   - name: Can we Forget the Non-Convex Problem?
     subsections:
-    - name: A word on performance
+    - name: Solving the convex problem efficiently is hard
-    - name: Gradient Descent in the non-convex problem
+    - name: Activation patterns are not a constant in the non-convex problem
-    - name: On large initialisation
+    - name: On large initialization scale
-    - name: On very small initialisation
+    - name: On very small initialization
   - name: Conclusion

 _styles: >